In the Rehabilitation, Reintegration & Recovery space

 There are many ways that could help a patient through the process of drug recovery.
-Depending on the nature of the addiction, drug rehab centers and treatment methods are prescribed.
+Depending on the nature of the addiction, drug rehab centers, and treatment methods for treatment and rehabilitation of drug addicts are prescribed.
 The most common forms of drug addictions and their treatment are:

 Detoxification: The patient could choose to go through the detoxification process at home or in drug detox facilities.
 Rehab is recommended as the patient would otherwise have to go through severe withdrawal on their own and would not have any medical assistance if something were to go wrong.